-- Hollow bearing trees will require offsetting.
-Replace habitat values at a ratio of 1:1 with nest boxes suitable for large owls, rosellas/grass parrots, Brown Treecreepers and microbats.
+- 1. Habitat values (small, medium and large hollows) of hollow bearing trees are to be replaced at a 1:1 ratio with nest boxes of equivalent size.
 GSC will be required to install and maintain the bat and bird nest boxes over the life period of the Offset Plantings to reach suitable size.
-DECCW does not typically consider nest boxes to be an adequate offset or compensatory measure for habitat destruction, in part because of the high level of maintenance needed over centuries before the hollows being destroyed are replaced. - d) Nest boxes should be placed in adjacent appropriate habitat as identified in consultation with NPWS.
+OEH does not typically consider nest boxes to be an adequate offset or compensatory measure for habitat destruction, in part because of the high level of maintenance needed over centuries before the hollows being destroyed are replaced.
+These nest boxes: - a) Are to be maintained until plantings reach a suitable size;

-- Koala Habitat will require offsetting in the Study Area.
+- b) Should be placed in adjacent appropriate habitat as identified in consultation with the National Parks and Wildlife Service; - Koala Habitat will require offsetting in the Study Area.
 It is recommended that primary feed trees known for the Gunnedah locality be planted at a ratio of 1:10.
-Tree species may include River Red Gum, White Box, Poplar Box along with Yellow Box, Dirty Gum and Blakely's Red Gum. - e) Plantings should be aimed at linking existing remnant vegetation through the use of corridors, in partnership with existing recovery plans and Namoi revegetation programs - 3.
+Tree species may include River Red Gum, White Box, Poplar Box along with Yellow Box, Dirty Gum and Blakely's Red Gum. - a) Plantings should be aimed at linking existing remnant vegetation through the use of corridors, in partnership with existing recovery plans and Namoi revegetation programs - 3.
 Biometric vegetation ID NA185 recorded in the Study Area is considered a 'red flag' area under the BBAM (as over 75 per cent has been cleared).
 As such it is recommended that impact is first avoided to this community.
 Any impacted vegetation should be offset at a ratio of 1:1 with those species consistent with this community and locally occurring Box-Gum Woodland. - 4.
-The following principles must be applied when considering using biodiversity offsets: - a) Offsets will be used as a last resort, after consideration of alternatives to avoid and/or mitigate impacts - b) Offset areas be kept within the Namoi Catchment boundaries (either wholly or in part as a contiguous area of native vegetation) - c) Offsets must be of the same vegetation type and be at least the size, equivalent biodiversity value & configuration of the vegetation lost through development and additional to existing native vegetation areas - d) Offsetting must achieve biodiversity benefits in perpetuity and be registered on title - e) Offset conditions must be monitored, enforceable, clearly mapped, recorded and publicly available. - f) An offset area, once designated, cannot be used for further offseting of subsequent developments in future. - 5.
-Rehabilitation of disturbed areas is also required in the Study Area.
+The following principles must be applied when considering using biodiversity offsets: - a) Offsets will be used as a last resort, after consideration of alternatives to avoid and/or mitigate impacts - Offset areas be kept within the Namoi Catchment boundaries (either wholly or in part - as a contiguous area of native vegetation) - c) Offsets must be of the same vegetation type and be at least the size, equivalent biodiversity value & configuration of the vegetation lost through development and additional to existing native vegetation areas - d) Offsetting must achieve biodiversity benefits in perpetuity and be registered on title - e) Offset conditions must be monitored, enforceable, clearly mapped, recorded and publicly available. - f) An offset area, once designated, cannot be used for further offseting of subsequent developments in future. - g) Rehabilitation of disturbed areas is also required in the Study Area.